 Major cities in developed economies continue to expand, remaining the most desirable places to live, work, and play.
-Underused land owned by local authorities, transport operators and utilities has been transformed into attractive new neighbourhoods that enhance and strengthen the existing community, making space for young people, families, the elderly and growing businesses.
+Underused land owned by local authorities, transportation agencies, and utilities has been transformed into attractive new neighborhoods that enhance and strengthen the existing community, making space for young people, families, the elderly, and growing businesses.

-Developers and investors are attracted by the residential, retail, leisure and commercial opportunities, and landowners, such as transport bodies, enjoy additional revenue streams, while helping to drive positive social outcomes across cities.
+Developers and investors are attracted by the residential, retail, leisure, and commercial opportunities.
+Landowners such as transportation agencies enjoy additional revenue streams while helping to drive positive social outcomes across cities.

 Inspiring change: Our vision for Clapham Junction in London

-Our tools: Moata digital solutions can help optimise the use of space
+Our tools: Moata digital solutions can help optimize the use of space

 2. Delivering positive outcomes for all

 Two critical agendas have come together.
-The need to create better places for people – accessible, inclusive and resilient, empowering citizens and contributing to improved wellbeing – is enshrined in the purpose of most public and private organisations, supported by policy and legislation (see 11.
+The need to create better places for people — accessible, inclusive, and resilient, empowering citizens and contributing to improved well-being — is enshrined in the purpose of most public and private organizations, supported by policy and legislation (see 11.
 Giving everyone a voice).
-At the same time, local authorities and transport providers must generate new revenue to counter the long-term fiscal and financial impacts of COVID-19.
+At the same time, local authorities and transportation providers must generate new revenue to counter the long-term fiscal and financial impacts of COVID-19.

-The result: Collaboration between central and local governments, and private sector partners, who together are developing redundant and underutilised sites, pursuing strategies to address social exclusion and inequality, reduce poverty, and improve health and wellbeing.
-They are creating new neighbourhoods, providing affordable and sustainable housing, leisure facilities, and car-free streets and public spaces that encourage walking, cycling and outdoor exercise.
+The result: Central and local governments collaborate with private-sector partners.
+Together they develop unneeded and underutilized sites, pursuing strategies to address social exclusion and inequality, reduce poverty, and improve health and well-being.
+They create new neighborhoods, providing affordable and sustainable housing, leisure facilities, and car-free streets and public spaces that encourage walking, cycling, and outdoor exercise.

 Communities are mixed, containing apartments for young adults, family homes, and housing for older people and those with particular access requirements.
-Less traffic and more vegetation have reduced air pollution and urban heat – two of the biggest risks to health in urban areas, particularly for youngest and oldest citizens.
-Since the COVID-19 pandemic, buildings and spaces are designed and managed to reduce crowding and infection risk.
+Less traffic and more vegetation have reduced air pollution and urban heat: two of the biggest risks to health in urban areas, particularly for the youngest and oldest citizens.
+Since the COVID-19 pandemic, buildings and spaces are designed and managed to reduce crowding and the risk of infection.

-Inspiring change: Our social outcomes framework is built around five core principles, which we use to set objectives for, and measure the success of, the projects we work on:
+Inspiring change: Our social outcomes framework is built around five core principles.
+We use these to set objectives for, and measure the success of, the projects we work on.

-- Resilience – inclusive public realm and natural environment, climate resilient and sustainable communities, sustainable energy, water and sanitation systems
+- Resilience: inclusive public spaces and natural environment, climate resilient and sustainable communities, sustainable energy, water, and sanitation systems

 Inspiring change: What we mean by social inclusion.

-Project delivery: Our Wellbeing Impact Evaluation (WELLIE) tool was used to evaluate social outcomes for the redevelopment of Pontypridd town centre
+Project delivery: Our Well-being Impact Evaluation (WELLIE) tool was used to evaluate social outcomes for the redevelopment of Pontypridd town center

 Our guide: Tackling infection risk in buildings